yaroslavya/knockouch/README.md

 You can download the sources from github or use [nuget](http://nuget.org/packages/knockouch/) or just type **Install-Package knockouch** in package manager console.
 Note, that nuget adds hammerjs as a default touch library.

 ## I just wanted to see some cool touch demos/how it works

 Sure, you can have a look at [this](http://htmlpreview.github.com/?https://github.com/yaroslavya/knockouch/blob/master/knockouch/demo/iphone.html) in chrome and firefox only or [this](http://htmlpreview.github.io/?https://github.com/yaroslavya/knockouch/blob/dev/knockouch/demo/demoMobile.html) everywhere including the latest android and iphone.

 ## Features coming soon

-- AMD support

-- More touch libraries to work with
+- More touch libraries to work with (quojs or touchpunch are planned).

 - Various options and better tuning, like prevent interaction with click handlers if tap is there etc